Your Ultimate Guide to the Top 10 Essential Meta Tags

 For this reason, it’s important to align the page title to the keyword(s) you are targeting for that specific page.
 Avoid spamming keywords in the title tag, as it will be looked at unfavourably by Google (and your users!).

 For example, let’s say you’re a plumber with a web page that provides details about your drain clearing service.
 A customer in your local area uses Google to search for a service similar to yours.
-The search results will be filled with links to plumbing websites, and the page title is the first thing the customers sees.
+The search results will likely contain links to plumbing websites, and the page title is the first thing the customers see.

 In this case, a good page title would align with your service offering: